Author: Amber Mamian | Last Updated: 1/19/24

-Here’s a review that shows how amazing the UPPAbaby Vista V2 is!
+Check out how cool the Vista V2 is!

 I am currently using the MAM 2-in-1 Double Electric Breast Pump.
 Not only is it affordable, but the battery life is amazing.
-One thing I really love is that the suction stays consistent whether it is plugged in or using battery reserve.
+I love that the suction stays consistent whether it is plugged in or using battery reserve.
 Both sides can be transformed into a manual-style pump super easily as well.
 The pump fits easily into my regular diaper bag because it’s so small.

 I have used a Medela pump previously and would say my output with the MAM 2-in-1 is similar and the suction is equally comfortable!